vvspraneeth/PGDDS/README.md

 ### [9] E-Commerce Capstone Project:

-Performed risk analytics on the customers of a bank to identify the probable defaulters and also developed application scorecard to identify any defaulters among the new credit applications.
+Performed a market mix modelling to observe the actual impact of different marketing variables over the last year.
+By explaining the best models recommended the variables/features and their importance in predicting future sales.